10 tips for finding European coffee buyers

 - Check out the websites of big and small roasters and importers in your target market.
 These websites will provide some initial information on from where and what kind of coffee they source.
 For instance, study the websites of the Dutch importer This Side Up and French importer Belco to read more about their coffee suppliers’ profiles.

-- An excellent list of green coffee importers worldwide is this list provided by Boot Coffee Campus.
+- Have a look at this list of green coffee importers worldwide, as provided by Boot Coffee Campus.

 - Compile your own trade statistics on the International Trade Centre Trade Map and the EU Trade Helpdesk.
 Find trade statistics for coffee under chapter 9 of the Harmonised System (HS).
 Read the annual European Coffee Report, which is also a valuable source for more quantitative and qualitative information on the European coffee market.